Skip to main content

 Select clients to import

 After saving, the Select clients to import post-connect step opens.
 Pick which HaloPSA clients you want to manage with Rallied.
-Each one is imported into the dashboard with an agent provisioned automatically.
+Each one is imported with an agent provisioned automatically.

 Rallied registers the webhook in HaloPSA for you and subscribes it to new and updated ticket events.
 You don’t need to add the webhook or notifications manually.